What's the best way to start the first trip together? Start it with an adventure!

 Time flies and early on the third day, we enter the Inle lake zone.
 We pay our $10 fee each and say goodbye to the calm- and loneliness of the last two days.
 I'm not sure if we caught up with a larger group or (more likely) some other tours doing shorter hikes from Nyaung Shwe.
 Either way, it gets a bit crowded on the last kilometres towards the canals leading to Inle lake.
 We feel a great sense of accomplishment and joy about our achievement, but mostly about what we have experienced.

 We have a big feast, eating another round of local specialities before our guides lead us to one of the boats, which brings us across the lake to Nyaung Shwe.

 The 20+ km boat ride is a grand finale for our 3-day adventure.
 The views from the lake are nothing short of breathtaking.
 Dreams of a comfy bed and no more hiking the next day fill my mind as we close a fantastic (first) chapter in the book of our travels.

 We go for an evening stroll, have dinner and get a heart-warming surprise Christmas performance by a group of local kids with their teachers.
 It's one day before Christmas.
 Chiang Mai will be next.

-One thought during the many hours of walking was “Could it be done in a single day?”.
-Well, I’m sure it’s possible (people achieve much crazier performances all the time), so the questions become “Could I do this in one day?” and “Do I want to?”.
-The answers are “Probably” and “Yes, of course!” (but only because I’ve done the 3-day tour before.
-I wouldn’t want to miss out on taking in the experience).
-If you have similar ambitions, Eagle Trekking has you covered.
-To be fair there “Mega challenge” is “only” 48 km long, but it’s still quite a feat if you can pull it off between sunrise and sunset.
+During the many hours of walking, one thought was “Could it be done in a single day?".
+Well, I'm sure it's possible (people achieve much crazier things all the time), so the questions become “Could I do this in one day?” and “Do I want to?".
+The answers are “Probably” and “Yes, of course!” (but only because I've done the 3-day tour before.
+I wouldn't want to miss out on taking in the experience).
+Suppose you have similar ambitions, Eagle Trekking has you covered.
+To be fair there “Mega challenge” is “only” 48 km long, but it's still quite a feat if you can pull it off between sunrise and sunset.